+b.
 Correcting the thresholds for participation in an Advanced APM.

-Background: To become a QP, clinicians must receive at least 50 percent of their Medicare Part B payments or see at least 35 percent of Medicare patients through an Advanced APM; these percentages will rise to 75 percent and 50 percent respectively in performance year 2021.
+Background: To become a QP, clinicians must receive at least 50 percent of their Medicare Part B payments or see at least 35 percent of Medicare patients through an Advanced APM.
+These percentages will rise to 75 percent and 50 percent respectively in performance year 2023.
 The most recent CMS data shows clinicians are not meeting these thresholds, which are too high and are discouraging Advanced APM participation and leading to unintended consequences of APM Entities limiting participation by certain providers.

-This section would modify the QP thresholds to ensure those participating in Advanced APMs can continue to earn Advanced APM incentive.
-Specifically, this section would set the payment threshold at 50 percent in 2021 and limit the Secretary to increase the threshold by no more than 5 percent each performance year thereafter.
+This section would modify the QP thresholds to ensure those participating in Advanced APMs can continue to earn Advanced APM incentives.
+Specifically, beginning with performance year 2023, this section would allow the Secretary greater discretion to determine QP thresholds while limiting annual increases to no greater than five percent.